"High Horse"

 Don’t Make Fun of Them

 Hillary Clinton calling Trump supporters “deplorables” back in 2016 might be the event that’s second-most-responsible for the rise of Trump.
-(I love Seth Meyers, but here’s the event that’s most-responsible.)
+(I love Seth Meyers, but here’s the event that could very well be most-responsible.)

-And as Cupp points out, it’s shit like the clip she shows of MSNBC’s A-list network personalities that’s going to get Trump back in the White House.
+And as Cupp points out, it’s stuff like the clip she shows of MSNBC’s A-list network personalities that’s going to get Trump back in the White House.
 Snidely saying how silly it is for our southern border woes to be the #1 issue for voters in Virginia is unhelpful.
-You look like dicks.
+You look like jerks.

 We have to assume that, for now, MAGA devotees are lost to us.
 We’re not going to get very far at this moment in history by reasoning with extremists.
-But you don’t have to be a MAGAn to think that the border crisis is, indeed, a crisis.
-We must take serious people seriously…unless we don’t care if anybody but our allies takes us seriously in return.
+But you don’t have to be a MAGA fan to think that the border crisis is, indeed, a crisis.
+We must take serious people seriously…unless we don’t care if anyone but our allies takes us seriously in return.

 Blog Save ‘Pod Save America’